GoogleChrome/web.dev/src/site/content/en/blog/sharedarraybuffer-updates-january-2021/index.md

   restricting `SharedArrayBuffer` to cross-origin isolated pages.
   Currently it's available for all pages.
 Sites that can't meet the cross-origin isolation requirements in time can request an origin trial to extend the current behavior until Chrome 93.
-This will break existing implementations if they don't opt-in to cross-origin isolation.
+In other words, any existing implementations that don't opt-in to cross-origin isolation and don't request an origin trial will no longer work in Chrome 91 and beyond.
 * `SharedArrayBuffer` is already supported in Firefox 79 (Desktop and Android).
   Firefox was the first browser to re-enable `SharedArrayBuffer` with the cross-origin isolation requirements.
 See [Browser compatibility][compat] for